How to Teach Spelling: 7 Strategies to Improve Your Lessons

 It’s All Greek To Me

 Teaching Greek and Latin word parts is an excellent way to get more bang for your buck.
 For example, teaching the chunk “bio-” is applicable to many words.
-This strategy not only supports spelling accuracy, it can help students to decode words on the run while reading and increase their vocabulary.
+This strategy not only supports spelling accuracy, but it can also help students to decode words on the run while reading and increase their vocabulary.

 Try these strategies and take advantage of the many quality online resources for ESL teachers.
 The WIDA consortium provides a selection of free teacher resources here.
 Colorín Colorado has a section devoted to “ELL Strategies and Best Practices” as well as a resource library.